balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 - Sharing: One volume can be shared across any number of containers.

 - Image Updates: Volumes are not included when updating an image.
 They remain independent of the image lifecycle.

+### Benefits of Volumes

+- Decoupling Storage: Volumes decouple storage from the container, allowing data to persist independently of the container's lifecycle.

+- Sharing: Volumes can be shared among different containers, facilitating data sharing and coordination.

+- Attachment: Volumes can be easily attached and detached from containers, providing flexible data management.

+- Persistence: Volumes are not deleted when a container is deleted, ensuring data persistence and stability.